careers-leela/StockMarket/Readme.md

     mechanisms (e.g., Redis, in-memory caches) may not provide much benefit due to constant invalidation and cache misses.

--   **Use Cases Where Caching Is Beneficial**:
-    -   **Most Frequently Queried Tickers**: Caching the current average or latest price of top 100 tickers might be viable with intelligent TTL (Time To Live) settings.
+-   **Use Cases Where Caching Is Beneficial**: caching most frequently queried tickers top 100 tickers might be viable with intelligent TTL (Time To Live) settings.